Transfer From Fidelity to E*Trade in 2024

 Tracking the Transfer

-After you have submitted the transfer request, E*Trade’s website will record it.
-Go back to the Transfer link at the top of the site.
-This time, in the drop down menu, instead of clicking on the transfer account link, select the “Transfer Activity” link.
-This will produce a new page with a list of recent transfers.
-Each one will have its own reference number just in case you need to reach out to customer service with any questions.
+After submitting the transfer request, E*Trade’s website will track the progress.
+Return to the Transfer link at the top of the site, and this time select “Transfer Activity” from the drop-down menu.
+This will bring up a page with a list of recent transfers, each with its own reference number in case you need assistance.

 Cost

-E*Trade doesn’t charge anything to receive a brokerage account transfer, and Fidelity charges nothing for an outgoing account transfer.
-Easy enough.
+E*Trade doesn’t charge fees to receive a brokerage transfer, and Fidelity charges nothing for outgoing transfers.

-If you want to actually make money doing this, E*Trade has a special right now that pays out a cash bonus for an incoming transfer valued at a minimum level.
-The payout begins at $50 for an incoming transfer of at least $5,000 and caps out at a $3,500 payout for a transfer of $1.5 million.
+If you’re looking to make money from the transfer, E*Trade currently offers a cash bonus for incoming transfers at certain levels.
+The bonus starts at $50 for a transfer of at least $5,000 and goes up to $3,500 for a transfer of $1.5 million.